mpinchuk/laravel-usps/README.md

+Forked from https://github.com/smartameer/laravel-usps and updated to work with Laravel 5.4

 # Laravel-USPS

 Laravel-USPS is a composer package that allows you to integrate the USPS Address / Shipping API.
 This backage is ported from @author Vincent Gabriel https://github.com/VinceG/USPS-php-api